StarStrider23/sql_covid19/README.md

 6. Are there any correlation between vaccinations and new cases of infected/deceased?

 7. Are there any correlation between percentage of people infected/deceased and HDI (Human Development Index)?

-8. Are there any correltaion between percentage of people infected(deceased and share of the population with basic handwashing facilities on premises?

 ## Results